Booger-sudo/ATSResumizer/README.md

 ## Features

 - Upload a PDF resume
-- Input a job description
+- Input a job description (use copy and paste)
 - Optimize the resume to match the job description
 - Calculate ATS score
 - Download the optimized resume as a PDF